conchyliculture/VRubChat/README.md

 Copy `config.json.template` into `config.json` and add your credentials.

-Just run `ruby vrubchat.py` to see if any of your friends are online on VRChat.
+Just run `ruby vrubchat.rb` to see if any of your friends are online on VRChat.

 ## Troubleshoot